2. What rule-following is and what the differences are between rule-following and practicing the truth

 Relevant Words of God:

 What man must achieve now is in line with the real state of man today, according to the caliber and actual stature of present-day man, and it does not require that you follow rules.
-This is so that changes may be achieved in your old nature, and in order that you may cast aside your notions.
+This is so that changes may be achieved in your old disposition, and in order that you may cast aside your notions.
 Do you think the commandments are rules?
 They are, it can be said, normal requirements of man.
 They are not rules that you must follow.
 Take prohibiting smoking, for example—is that a rule?
 It is not a rule!
 It is required by normal humanity; it is not a rule, but something stipulated for the whole of mankind.
 Today, the dozen or so commandments that have been set forth are also not rules; they are what is required to achieve normal humanity.
 People did not possess or know of such things in the past, and so people are required to achieve them today, and such things do not count as rules.
 Laws are not the same as rules.
-The rules that I speak of are in reference to ceremonies, formalities or the deviant and erroneous practices of man; they are the rules and regulations that are of no help to man, no benefit to him; they form a course of action that holds no meaning.
+The rules that I speak of are in reference to ceremonies, formalities or the deviant and erroneous practices of man; they are the regulations that are of no help to man, no benefit to him; they form a course of action that holds no meaning.
 This is the epitome of rules, and such rules must be discarded, for they offer no benefit to man.
 It is that which is of benefit to man that must be put into practice.

 How many religious practices do you observe?
 How many times have you rebelled against the word of God and gone your own way?
 How many times have you put God’s word into practice because you are truly considerate of His burdens and seek to satisfy His will?
 You should understand the word of God and put it into practice accordingly.
 Be principled in all your actions and deeds, though this does not mean abiding by rules or doing something grudgingly just for show; rather, it means practicing the truth and living by the word of God.
 Only practice such as this satisfies God.
 Any course of action that pleases God is not a rule, but the practice of truth.
 Some people have a penchant for drawing attention to themselves.
 In the presence of their brothers and sisters, they might say they are indebted to God, but behind their backs, they do not practice the truth and act entirely differently.
 Are these not religious Pharisees?
 A person who truly loves God and possesses the truth is one who is loyal to God but does not outwardly show off as such.
 Such a person is willing to practice the truth when situations arise, and does not speak or act in a way that goes against their conscience.
 This sort of person demonstrates wisdom when matters arise, and is principled in his or her deeds regardless of the circumstances.
 This kind of person can provide true service.
 There are some who often pay lip service to their indebtedness to God; they spend their days with brows locked in worry, putting on an affected air and pretending to be pitiable.
 How despicable!
 If you were to ask them, “Can you tell me about how you are indebted to God?” then they would be rendered speechless.
 If you are loyal to God, then do not talk outwardly about it; instead, demonstrate your love for God by way of actual practice, and pray to Him with a true heart.
 Those who just deal with God verbally and perfunctorily are all hypocrites!